-Fallout 4 Creatures Guide – Animal Control, How to Kill
+Fallout 4 Creatures Guide – Animal Control, How To Kill, Legendary Creatures

 There is a lot of diversity in the creatures found in Fallout 4.
 Some are bug-like and fairly easy to take down, while others are the reincarnation of aggressive, intelligent dinosaurs, such as the mighty and fearsome Deathclaws.